Big factor in COVID votes: Would Dems sink first Biden goal? - WTMJ

 Yet with the House Budget Committee planning to approve the 591-page package Monday, Democrats across the party’s spectrum show little indication they’re willing to embarrass Biden with a high-profile defeat a month into his presidency.

-Such a setback would deal early blows to both Biden and new Senate Majority Leader Chuck Schumer, D-N.Y.
+Such a setback would deal early blows to Biden, new Senate Majority Leader Chuck Schumer, D-N.Y., and California Democrat Nancy Pelosi in what could be her last term as House speaker.
 It could also wound congressional Democrats overall by risking repercussions in the 2022 elections if they fail to unite effectively against clear enemies like the pandemic and the frozen economy.

 “You think very seriously before casting a deciding vote against your own party’s president’s legislative agenda,” said Ian Russell, a longtime Democratic consultant.
 But he cautioned that lawmakers must decide “for themselves how their vote is going to play out” at home.

-The issue that’s provoked the deepest divisions is a drive, largely by progressives, to boost the federal minimum wage to $15 hourly over five years.
+The issue that’s provoked the deepest divisions is a progressive-led drive to boost the federal minimum wage to $15 hourly over five years.
 The current $7.25 minimum took effect in 2009.

 “It was the No. 1 priority for progressives,” Rep. Pramila Jayapal, D-Wash., chairwoman of the Congressional Progressive Caucus, said in an interview last week.
 “This is something we’ve run on and something we’ve promised to the American people.”